-Squirrel droppings are cylindrical or rounded, up to 8mm in diameter, generally deposited at random but can accumulate at favoured feeding site, such as a bird table.
+Squirrel droppings are cylindrical or rounded, up to 8mm in diameter, generally deposited at random but can accumulate at the favored feeding sites, such as a bird table.
 Squirrel droppings usually have softer, more circular sides.
 Squirrel droppings usually appear in clusters in certain spots.
-It's not common to see squirrel droppings all over the place -- they are, for the most part, much more discreet.
+It’s not common to see squirrel droppings all over the place — they are, for the most part, much more discreet.

 Look No Further.
 Get Started Today With Midcoast Wildlife Specialists.